p-ja/acme-fitness-store/lab-guide/Lab-1-Deploy-and-build-Application.md

    ```
    ![](Images/mjv2-10.png)

 1. Copy the gateway URL and paste it into a new browser and then you should see the ACME Fitness Store Application.
-Now that all the required apps are deployed, you should be able to open the home page and access through the entire app.
+Now that all the required apps are deployed, you should be able to open the home page and access it through the entire app.
 Explore the application but notice that not everything is functioning yet.
 Continue to Lab 2 to configure Single Sign On to enable the rest of the functionality (features like logging in, adding items to the cart, or completing an order).

    ![](Images/mjv2-11.png)